die-wegmeister/Wegmeister.DatabaseStorage/Readme.md

 ```

-## Use DatabaseStorage with the new Neos Form-Builder
+## Add DatabaseStorage using the new Neos Form-Builder

 You can also use the DatabseStorage with the new [Neos.Form.Builder](https://github.com/neos/form-builder).
 You should be able to simply add DatabaseStorage as a finisher to your formular.